33 Wonderful Things to Do in Victoria, BC (by Locals!)

 22) Walk the Victoria Inner Harbor

-One of our favorite free things to do in Victoria is simple.
+One of our favorite free Victoria activities is simple.
 Go for a walk!

 The city is laced with scenic walking paths.